siyi-ma/maj-iloalignment/docs/AI_agent_comm_guidelines.md

 At the end of each day or at the conclusion of a significant conversation, generate a markdown summary document in the /docs directory by prompting:

-"Generate an end-of-session markdown summary in /docs following the communication guidelines.
+Generate an end-of-session markdown summary in /docs following the communication guidelines.
 Include the main theme, errors, solutions, code snippets, command line actions, and a factual process summary.
-Use today's date and a relevant title."
+Use today's date and a relevant title.

 This will trigger the automatic summary creation without needing to copy and paste the full instructions.
 The summary must include: